Nagesh-Gituser/VibeCoding-CRUD-Dashboard/projectbrief.md

 ## Your Core Mission: Build the MVP
 Your goal is to build a single-page web application that delivers on this core user story:

-"As a store manager, I want to see all my items in a central dashboard, be able to add, update, and remove stock instantly, and get quick insights into my inventory's health, so I can make smarter decisions and stop wasting time on manual data entry."
+"As a store manager, I want to see all my items in a central dashboard, be able to add, update, and remove stock instantly, and get quick insights into my inventory's health, so I can make smarter decisions and stop wasting time on manual danalysing the current requirements from the Projectbrief.md file. ata entry."

 ## MVP Requirements (The "Must-Haves")